 Make a copy of this template to draft your charter in collaboration with others or privately.
 The OASIS Project Administrator (project-admin@oasis-open.org) is available to answer questions and offer suggestions.

+Version: 0.4 – posted for voting by the committee